Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/README.md

 > This has been tested with ModusToolox™ Version 3.0.

 > [!WARNING]
-> Currently, the PSOC™ 62S2 Wi-Fi BT Pioneer Kit (target `CY8CKIT-062S2-43012`) is not listed as one of the supported kits for OPTIGA&trade;Trust M Example Applications.
+> Currently, the PSOC™ 62S2 Wi-Fi BT Pioneer Kit (target `CY8CKIT-062S2-43012`) is not listed as one of the supported kits for OPTIGA™Trust M Example Applications.
 > However, it is possible to start with one of the supported kits and change the Board Support Pacakge (BSP) to this specific kit.
 This is experimental and is not fully tested.

 [Infineon ModusToolbox™](https://www.infineon.com/cms/en/design-support/tools/sdk/modustoolbox-software/) is a collection of easy-to-use software and tools enabling rapid development of Infineon MCUs, covering applications from embedded sense and control to wireless and cloud-connected systems using AIROC™ Wi-Fi, AIROC™ Bluetooth® and AIROC™ Wi-Fi and Combo devices.